AndrewBKang/PromiseApp/README.md

 - friend activity news feed
 - infinite scroll pagination in resolution divs
 - comments entered on keypress no button
-- comments toggle on click
+- comments/updates toggle on click
 - comments are not yet paginated, todo
+- users can make updates
 - users can also change profile picture on profile page and logout